 Discharge of debts occurs at the end of a bankruptcy case.
 Chapter 7 allows individual debtors to obtain a discharge of any debts that are not addressed in § 523.
 It does not allow businesses to discharge tax debts.
 It also does not eliminate tax liens that were recorded prior to the bankruptcy filing.
 Chapter 11 allows discharge of eligible tax debts by both individuals and businesses.
 An individual in a Chapter 13 proceeding may obtain discharge of eligible tax debts.

-If you have questions about taxes in California, the tax advisors at Enterprise Consultants Group are available to help you.
+If you have questions about taxes, the tax advisors at Enterprise Consultants Group are available to help you.
 Please contact us today online or at (800) 575-9284 to discuss your case.